adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

   featured_image:
   featured_image_alt:
 ---
-Websites are becoming increasingly visual and we're adding more and more image content to our sites—but these images need to be optimized.
+Websites are becoming increasingly visual.
+We're adding more and more image content to our sites: HTTP Archive reports that in October 2023, the median desktop page weight contained 1016 KB of image content (868 KB on mobile).
+To save bandwidth costs for both visitors and the folks that pay the hosting bills—these images should be optimized!

 [Eleventy’s Image](https://www.11ty.dev/docs/plugins/image/) utility is one good way to optimize images efficiently.
 It's a low-level utility (it doesn’t require Eleventy) and can perform build time transformations of your vector and raster images and it will also generate the `<picture>` or `<img>` markup too—no one likes writing overly complex picture syntax.